marius11/ProjectX/README.md

-The main point of interest is the file found at:
+The main points of interest are the files found at:
 * ../Scripts/Custom/uics.js
 * ../Views/Items/Index.cshtml